 See here the complete list of key messages and submessages on transport for COP24.

 PPMC summarized content of sustainable transport events at COP24 and shined a light on the key developments and main insights of their relevance for the transport sector.
 The COP24 transport reports were published bi-daily during the two weeks of the climate change conference.
+A final summary report of sustainable transport at COP24 was published and highlights major outcomes.

 A dedicated page on the reporting can be found here.